-A colleague of mine once said to me, one must master reading, writing, speaking and listening when learning a new language.
-The skill(s) within these skills (writing – grammar, reading and speaking – pronunciation and intonation, and listening – pronunciation) is even more vital and shouldn’t be left out.
-If you’re thinking to learn a second language online, avoid these 5 common mistakes made by language learners when learning a new language.
+A colleague of mine once said to me, one must master reading, writing, speaking, and listening when learning a new language.
+The skill(s) within these skills; writing (grammar), reading and speaking (pronunciation and intonation), and listening (pronunciation) is even more vital and shouldn’t be left out.

 Overly Excited Vs Extremely Motivated

 Do you feel overly excited when you start learning a new language?
 Other people feel the same way as well and that’s good because you’re not forcing yourself to do the thing you don’t like.

 What’s not good is being extremely motivated and lose it after a while.
 You spend so many hours learning it.
 When I say hours, I mean like 3-4 hours a day.
 You feel like you have to master it in a short period of time.
 Don’t do that.
 Learning a new language isn’t a race.

 I bet you’ve heard the story of the turtle and the rabbit.
 Don’t be like the rabbit.
 Don’t go all out, save a little.
 You have to keep your excitement and motivation balanced.